George Abbey (NASA)

-George William Samuel Abbey (August 21, 1932 – March 24, 2024) was an American NASA administrator and United States Air Force pilot.
-Graduating from the Air Force Institute of Technology as an electrical engineer, he then served in the United States Air Force and the Apollo program.
+George William Samuel Abbey (August 21, 1932 – March 24, 2024) was an American NASA official and United States Air Force pilot.
+A Naval Academy graduate he graduated from the Air Force Institute of Technology as an electrical engineer, then served in the United States Air Force and the Apollo program.
 He subsequently became director of flight crews for the Space Shuttle, then director of the Johnson Space Center.
 Honors include the NASA Exceptional Service Medal, the NASA Outstanding Leadership Medal, three NASA Distinguished Service Medals and the 1970 Presidential Medal of Freedom.

 Early life and education

 George Abbey was born in Seattle, Washington, on August 21, 1932, the fourth child of Sam and Brenta Abbey.
-His father was born in London, emigrated to Canada, then served in World War I. Settling briefly in Laugharne, Wales, the couple moved to Canada, then settled in Seattle.
+His father was born in London, emigrated to Canada, then served in World War I and World War II.
+Settling briefly in Laugharne, Wales, the couple moved to Canada, then settled in Seattle.

 Although his father was an agnostic, Abbey was raised in his mother's Presbyterian faith and frequently attended Lutheran church services during his high school years to be with his Scandinavian friends.
 Abbey attended Lincoln High School in Seattle and graduated in 1950.
 After he graduated, he joined Naval Reserve Officers' Training Corps (NROTC) at the University of Washington.
-At the behest of his brother Vince, George applied for United States Naval Academy in Annapolis, Maryland, and barely passed the entrance examination.
+At the behest of his brother Vince, George applied for United States Naval Academy in Annapolis, Maryland.
 He received his bachelor's degree in general science there in 1954; and a master's degree in electrical engineering from the U.S. Air Force Institute of Technology at Wright-Patterson Air Force Base, Ohio, in 1959.

 U.S. Air Force and Apollo program

 A pilot in the U.S. Air Force, Abbey had more than 4,000 hours in various types of aircraft before being detailed to NASA.
 While in the Air Force, he served in the Air Force Research and Development Command and was involved in the early Air Force crewed space activities, including the Dyna-Soar Program.
 Abbey joined NASA in 1964 as an Air Force captain assigned to the Apollo program.
 In December 1967 he left the Air Force and was named technical assistant to the Johnson Space Center director.
-In January 1976, he was named director of flight operations, where he was responsible for operational planning and for the overall direction and management of flight crew and flight control activities for all human spaceflight missions.
+In January 1976, he was named director of flight crew operations, where he was responsible for operational planning and for the overall direction and management of flight crew and flight control activities for all human spaceflight missions.